GovermanGambo/Gambo.ECS/README.md

 A simple Entity-Component-System for .NET 5.0.

 ## Getting Started
-Use structs to define data-only components.
+Use classes to define data-only components.
 ```
-public struct TagComponent
+public class TagComponent
 {
     public string Tag { get; }